sufianrhazi/gooey/README.md

 * `onMount(callback: () => void)`: called immediately after all of the DOM nodes rendered by the component have been been added to the DOM.

-Native elements behave slightly differently:
+Intrinsic elements behave slightly differently:
 * The `className` prop is not used.
 Use `class` instead.
 * The `style` prop is not an object, it is a `string`.

-There currently is no `cloneElement` equivalent.
+There is no `cloneElement` equivalent; use LifecycleObserver instead.

 There is no `isValidElement` or `React.Children` equivalent.